crazyfull/libWebSocketClient/README.md

 - Support WebSocket protocol (RFC 6455) — Full standard compliance for reliable websocket communication
 - Support SSL/TLS (wss) — Secure websocket connections with OpenSSL integration
 - Minimal dependency — Only requires standard C++ libraries and optionally OpenSSL
-- Portable — Compatible with Linux, Windows, and macOS
+- Portable — Compatible with Linux, Windows
 - Cross platform — Easily build and run on multiple OS environments
 - Easy to use — Simple and clear API to connect, send, and receive messages
 - Lightweight — Designed to keep the binary size small and dependencies minimal